 I firmly believe if all Dutch people were sent to prison or hospitalised they wouldn’t even struggle with the food offered to them.
 In fact, they would be delighted — more so because it will be free.
 They don’t really care about the taste (this is a massive generalisation on my part, but it’s the truth!) and they love freebies (who doesn’t), so double whammy!

 I read online that it is truly ironic that despite being the largest traders in spice, Dutch food has anything but that.
 I have a different theory about this: when the Dutch started trading in spices, they were weighed in gold or were extremely expensive.
 You can’t expect them to make something that is just so expensive a part of their regular diet.
 The Dutch are not particularly famed for their willingness to spend money.

 On a serious note, the Dutch relationship with food is ever-evolving.
 In recent decades, thanks to a massive influx of expats, the palate is tilting towards more flavourful food than ever before.
 There has been an increase in the number of new eateries offering a wide array of tastes and flavours from all parts of the world: think Lebanese, Turkish, Mediterranean, Asian, the list goes on.

-You can now see that along with Turkish cuisine, like doner, that has been popular for some time here, there are many options available for the foodie to choose from.
+You can now see that along with Turkish cuisine, like doner, which has been popular for some time here, there are many options available for the foodie to choose from.
 You can now get decent Thai food at various places, and the concept of food halls (foodhallen) has definitely broadened the horizons.

 A walk down Markthal (the famous food hall in the centre of Rotterdam) or a visit to the Foodhallen in Amsterdam or The Hague offers diverse options from around the world.
 You can now see an accentuated flavour of the Middle East, India and the far east but also more regional cuisines like Scandinavian making it to the mainstream.
 There has been an increase in people coming from all over the world, and that is getting reflected in the local cuisine.